 Everyone loves turkey at the holidays but few seem to make it during the year.
 This is a real shame because it is a flavorful, healthy meat, and when cooked with sous vide turkey is incredibly tender.
 I saw some nice turkey breasts at the store the other day and decided to cook them sous vide, sear them up, and serve them with a cucumber and cherry tomato salad fresh from our garden.
 Here's the sous vide recipe so you can make it yourself.

-As we've been working on the new book I've tried to find some more interesting sous vide recipes to add.
 I love pork loin and tenderloin and came up with this recipe using cocoa and cinnamon to coat and flavor it.
 Most people think spices like cocoa, cinnamon, and nutmeg can only be used in desserts but they are actually great in savory foods as well.
 You first season and sous vide the pork loin, then coat it in the cocoa and cinnamon before browning it.
 It gives it a really unique flavor with a nice mix of sweet, spicy, and bitter.

 I love eating shrimp prepared just about any way imaginable.
 I love them poached and grilled and in ceviche and everything in between.
 When I was at the fish market they had some great looking shrimp so I decided to grab some with no plan in mind.
 Once I got home I checked to see what we had on hand and I came up with this sous vide recipe for shrimp salad.

 Grilled hamburgers are something I look forward to every year.
 The combination of the beef, cheese, bun, and sauce is always amazing.
 The only downside is that I prefer medium-rare burgers which means I have to grind my own meat, something that can be time consuming.
 Luckily, when you use a sous vide recipe, you can cook your hamburgers long enough to pasteurize them so you can enjoy medium-rare burgers with minimal effort.